 How do I apply?

-If you do not have access to a printer you can request a copy to be sent to you through our general enquiry form (please put FEET application form in the What is your enquiry? box).
+If you would prefer to receive a paper application form in the post, please contact us using our online general enquiry form (please put FEET application form in the What is your enquiry? box).

 Applications should only be made one term before your child is eligible for funding.
 When the Finance Team receive your application they will check your eligibility and then write or email you to let you know if you qualify.